-Unlike the routine visits of French presidents to Africa’s Francophone sphere, this time French president paid a visit to an anglophone country, Kenya, where France has neither colonial history nor inherited weight.
-This visit itself unveiled something that France would never have admitted it just a few years ago; that is France can no longer take its traditional partners for granted.
+Unlike the routine visits of French presidents to Africa’s Francophone sphere, this time the French president paid a visit to an anglophone country, Kenya, where France has neither colonial history nor inherited weight.
+This visit itself unveiled something that France would never have admitted just a few years ago; that is, France can no longer take its traditional partners for granted.
 While attending the 2026 Africa Forward Summit that took place in Nairobi, Macron opened, unprecedentedly, his speech in English and switched in less than a minute to French.
 This was perhaps the most candid metaphor of France’s dilemma in Africa that seemed to be a power attempting to rebrand itself in a language it has not yet learned to speak fluently.

 Framing The Shift